drewvlaz/drewvlaz/README.md

 at the _University of Chicago_
 <img src="https://github.com/drewvlaz/drewvlaz/blob/master/assets/maroon-shield.png" alt="UChicago Logo" width="16"/>

-I began coding about 3.5 years ago and have enjoyed it ever since.
+I began coding about four years ago and have enjoyed it ever since.
 Currently, I’m focused on learning web development while also improving my data structure and algorithm knowledge.
 Beyond academics and programming, I dedicate much of my time to wrestling which has taught me much about leadership and perseverance.
 Regardless of what I'm doing, I love to confront challenges and I’m always excited to learn.